Terra Docs

 The continuous flow of heart rate data from the user's wearable device.
 The data moves through Terra's system and reaches the developer's backend in real time via a WebSocket connection.
 As long as the connection is open, the data keeps coming without needing to ask for it again.

-Think of it like a pipe, to which multiple producers can pump data into, and multiple consumers can connect to in order to receive that data.
+Think of it like a pipe, to which multiple can pump data into, and multiple can connect to in order to receive that data.

 Producer